Active Shooter Community Response Plan

 Immediate Action: When the shooting begins or you are advised that a shooting on campus has taken place, you should do the following: Get to a safe place and get everyone to lie down, away from windows or "fields of fire”.

-- If you are calling form a college phone, dial 9-911 to contact the police.
+- If you are calling from a college phone, dial 9-911 to contact the police.

 - Instruct students and employees to (Shelter In Place) drop to the ground immediately, face down as flat as possible.
 If within 15-20 feet of a safe place or cover, duck and run to it.